decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-4.md

 ### 4.1 Introduction

-**Firefly Algorithm (FA)** is inspired by the flashing behavior of fireflies.
-Developed by Xin-She Yang in 2008.
+**Firefly Algorithm (FA)** is a nature-inspired metaheuristic optimization algorithm based on the flashing behavior of fireflies.
+Developed by Xin-She Yang in 2008, FA mimics how fireflies use bioluminescent flashing patterns to attract mating partners and prey.
+In the algorithm, the brightness of a firefly represents the quality of its solution, and fireflies are attracted to brighter ones, moving toward better solutions.
+The light intensity decreases with distance, which helps maintain diversity in the population and enables the algorithm to explore multiple regions of the search space simultaneously.

 ### 4.2 Firefly Behavior